scraptechguy/articles/README.md

 accelerated graphics library.
 These tools allow the program to handle hundreds of thousands of triangles and effectively display asteroids such as (101955) Bennu.

+#### The program was created in collaboration with the Faculty of Mathematics and Physics of the Charles University.

 ### .pdf also available <a href="https://sirrah.troja.mff.cuni.cz/~mira/tmp/diplomky/Broz_2024.pdf">here</a>

 # Determining Object Parameters from Visible Spectrum Image